RPCSX/rpcsx/.github/readme.md

 ## How to create virtual hdd

-> ps4 has case-insensitive filesystem. to create virtual hdd do following:
+> ps4 has case-insensitive filesystem.
+To create the virtual hdd do following:

 `truncate -s 512M ps4-hdd.exfat`